• Menu

 What and where is Fátima, and is it worth visiting?

-Where is Fatima in Portugal?
+Where is Fatima?

 Getting to Fatima from Lisbon & Porto

 Visiting Fatima from either Lisbon or Porto is relatively straight forward and you have a few different options.
-Firstly though, it is important to note that the train from Lisbon to Fatima isn’t really feasible unless you want to do your own mini pilgrimage for the last part.
+Firstly though, note that the train from Lisbon to Fatima isn’t really feasible unless you want to do your own mini pilgrimage for the last part.
 This is because Fatima train station is located half an hour’s drive, or a 4 and a half hour walk from the Fatima Sanctuary itself.
 The same applies to Porto to Fatima by train.
 So realistically, the best ways to get to Fatima from Lisbon are the following:

-3. Renting a car and driving from Lisbon to Fatima: hiring a car in Lisbon and driving to Fatima is certainly the most flexible of all options.
-The distance between Lisbon and Fatima is approximately 88 miles (142 kilometers), and the journey typically takes around 1.5 to 2 hours by car, depending on traffic conditions.
-You can take the A1 highway northbound from Lisbon towards Porto and exit at the Fatima/Ourem junction (Exit 8) onto the N356 road, which leads directly to Fatima.
-There are literally thousands of parking spaces all around the religious complex, so unless you choose to visit on the 13th on summer’s day, you should have no problem finding a car park.
+3. Renting a car and driving from Lisbon to Fatima: hiring a car in Lisbon and driving to Fatima is the most flexible of all options.
+The journey typically takes around 1.5 hours by car, depending on traffic.
+Take the A1 highway northbound from Lisbon towards Porto and exit at the Fatima/Ourem junction (Exit 8) onto the N356 road, which leads directly to Fatima.

-4. Renting a car and driving from Porto to Lisbon: if hiring a car in Porto and driving to Fatima The distance between Porto and Fatima is approximately 118 miles (190 kilometers), and the journey by car typically takes around 2 to 2.5 hours, depending on traffic and road conditions.
-You can take the A1 highway southbound from Porto towards Lisbon and exit at the Fatima/Ourem junction (Exit 8) onto the N356 road, which leads directly to Fatima.
+4. Driving from Porto to Lisbon: if you’re hiring a car in Porto and driving to Fatima the distance is 118 miles (190 kilometers), which should take around 2-2.5 hours, depending on traffic.
+Take the A1 highway southbound towards Lisbon and exit at the Fatima/Ourem junction (Exit 8) onto the N356 road, which leads directly to Fatima.

-The tiny village of Fatima in central Portugal became known in the early 20th century.
+This tiny village first became known in the early 20th century.
 On May 13th, 1917, three young children named Lucia (10), Francisco (9), and Jacinta (7), claimed to have seen apparitions of the Virgin Mary while out grazing their flock.
-These apparitions, known as Our Lady of Fatima, continued over the following 6 months, with each taking place on the 13th.
-The messages conveyed during these encounters were of peace, prayer, and a glimpse into future global events i.e that the Great War would soon end.
-Despite much local scrutiny and the efforts of Fatima’s Mayor to discredit the apparitions and debunk the claims made by the children, word soon spread both locally and nationally as Fatima became an unexpected gateway to the divine.
+These apparitions, known as Our Lady of Fatima, continued over the following 6 months, with each taking place on the 13th day of the month.

 The miracle of the sun

-Arguably the most important and controversial chapter in Fatima’s history took place during the final apparition, on October 13, 1917.
-With an estimated 70,000 people present on site, it is claimed that the sun emerged after a heavy rainstorm to then suddenly shoot across the sky in all directions, shining bright and vivid colours to all those below and instantly drying the rain sodden earth beneath their feet.
-This event went on to become known as the ‘Miracle of the Sun’ by many of those present.
-Among the attendees, however, there was also a number who claimed not to have seen nor noted anything special about events on that day.
+The most important (and controversial) chapter in Fatima’s history took place during the final apparition, on October 13, 1917.
+With an estimated 70,000 people present on site, witnesses claimed that immediately after a heavy rainstorm, the sun emerged suddenly, and moved across the sky in all directions, shining bright colours to all those below, and instantly drying the rain sodden village.
+This became known as the ‘Miracle of the Sun’.

 is it worth visiting fatima portugal